Next Generation Hammertoe Fixation

 If the surgeon deems the ExoToe placement was unsuccessful, the implant may be removed by placing a Mini-Hohmann retractor into the crimping holes to pry both tines on the lateral side, then remove the implant medially.
 The staple may be replaced if desired.
 Removal of the implant is based on surgeon preference.
 The appropriateness of the selected procedure will be based on the surgeons’ personal medical training and experience.

-Dimensions are rounded to the nearest tenth millimeter.
+Dimensions are rounded to the nearest tenth of a millimeter for precision.

 Ready to get ExoToe into your operating room?
 Get in touch today!